 We hope you take advantage of traveling while you are studying in Madison.
 Please restrict travel to weekends and university vacations, as your primary responsibility is to be a student.
-In order to plan your trip, you can utilize many online flight search engine resources such as www.kayak.com, www.kayak.com, or travel agencies that specialize in student travel such as STA Travel www.statravel.com and Student Universe www.studentuniverse.com.
+In order to plan your trip, you can utilize many online flight search engine resources such as Kayak, Skyscanner, or travel agencies that specialize in student travel such as Student Universe.

-For ideas on travel within Wisconsin, refer to the Department of Tourism's web site: www.travelwisconsin.com.
+For ideas on travel within Wisconsin, refer to the Department of Tourism's web site.

 Many students take weekend trips to Chicago.
 The easiest way to get to Chicago is via the Van Galder bus & Megabus, which depart from campus.
-Double check pick-up locations online for the most up-to-date information.
+Double check pick-up locations online for the most up-todate information.
 Discounted student tickets for the Van Galder bus are available in advance from the Wisconsin Union Theatre Box Office in the Memorial Union.
 Purchase tickets during regular business hours, Monday through Friday.
 Full price tickets can be purchased online.
-Refer to the Van Galder bus web site for a schedule: www.vangalderbus.com/vgschedule.html.
-For the Megabus, refer to their local website: www.vangalderbus.com/vgschedule.html.
-For the Megabus, refer to their local website: www.vangalderbus.com/uwmadison.aspx.
+Refer to the Van Galder bus website for a schedule.
+For the Megabus, refer to their local website.

-Check out Wikivoyage (www.wikivoyage.org), a free travel wiki that anyone can edit.
+Check out Wikivoyage, a free travel wiki that anyone can edit.
 Wikivoyage has an extensive entry on the United States and many sub-pages for regions, states, cities, city districts, and neighborhoods!

-Alternative Breaks, a program sponsored by the Wisconsin Union, offers trips during winter, spring and summer breaks for students to volunteer in rural or impoverished areas of the U.S. For details, refer to www.union.wisc.edu/wud/altbreaks.aspx.
+Alternative Breaks, a program sponsored by the Wisconsin Union, offers trips during winter, spring and summer breaks for students to volunteer in rural or impoverished areas of the U.S.